ThreeDotsLabs/watermill/docs/content/docs/fanin.md

 ### Running

-You need to provide Publisher and Subscriber implementation for FanIn component.
+You need to provide a Publisher and a Subscriber implementation for the FanIn component.

-You can find list of supported Pub/Subs on [Supported Pub/Subs page](/pubsubs/).
+You can find the list of supported Pub/Subs on [Supported Pub/Subs page](/pubsubs/).
-Publisher and subscriber can be implemented by different message broker (so you can for example merge Kafka topic with RabbitMQ topic).
+The Publisher and subscriber can be implemented by different message brokers (for example, you can merge a Kafka topic with a RabbitMQ topic).

 ```go